hnhdigital-os/laravel-git-info/README.md

-# GIT version provider for Laravel 5
+# GIT info provider for Laravel 5

 ### This package is compatible with Laravel 5.